ibm-cloud-docs/watson-assistant/search-integration-enhancement.md

 You can use the search integration with the built-in [No action matches](/docs/watson-assistant?topic=watson-assistant-handle-errors#no-action-matches) capability.
 By adding search to *No action matches*, you can have your assistant refer to search when a customer asks a question that isn't addressed by an existing action.

-To update *No action matches* to use search:

-1. In your assistant, click **Actions**, then click **Set by assistant**.

-1. Click **No action matches** to open it in the editor.

-1. Click **New step**.

-1. In the **And then** section, click **Continue to next step**, then choose **Search for the answer**.

-1. Because you're adding search, you no longer need step 2, which is the step for when the **No action matches** count is 3 or less.
-Click the delete (trash can) icon to remove it.

-1. Close **No action matches**.
-Now your assistant uses search to provide customers with potentially useful answers, if the customer question does not trigger any of the existing actions.

 ## Use Conversational search